No Hands (album)

-No Hands is the second studio album by American rap duo Joey Valence & Brae.
-It was self released on June 7, 2024.
-Excluding two songs, it exclusively features production from Joey Valence, one-half of the duo.
-Its featured artists consist of Danny Brown, Z-Trip, and Terror Reid.
-The album went on to receive critical acclaim.
+No Hands (stylized in all caps) is the second studio album by American rap duo Joey Valence & Brae.
+It was self-released on June 7, 2024.
+The album was primarily produced by Joey Valence, with the exception of two tracks.
+It features guest appearances from Danny Brown, Z-Trip, and Terror Reid.
+The album received critical acclaim upon release.

-On September 13, 2024, the deluxe edition was released.
-This version features 3 new songs, a cover of Charli XCX's "365", and a remix of "The Baddest" featuring a new verse from Ayesha Erotica.
+On September 13, 2024, a deluxe edition of the album was released.
+This version features three new songs, a cover of Charli XCX's "365", and a remix of "The Baddest" featuring Ayesha Erotica.